seL4/website/About/how-to-use.md

 with virtual machines.
 This can be an extremely powerful mix, enhancing and controlling what virtual machines can do.
-For instance, you could run legacy code in one VM, use a complex Linux driver in a separate driver VM, and connect them via a native crypto components and network filter.
+For instance, you could run legacy code in one VM, use a complex Linux driver in a separate driver VM, and connect them via a native cryptography components and network filter.
 The legacy code may still have bugs, but they cannot affect the crypto component.
 The complex driver may still have bugs, but it also cannot affect the crypto component -- at most it can provide invalid input.
 The legacy code might be vulnerable to buffer overflow attacks, but the network filter could check input before it reaches any legacy code.
 And the system architecture in conjunction with seL4 can guarantee for you that the filter cannot be bypassed.